- promotes complete breakdown of the proteins in gluten;

 - recommended for those who are gluten-sensitive.

-What are the problems associated with gluten?• Gliadin and glutenin are poorly digested, indeed some people cannot digest them at all.
+Gliadin and glutenin are poorly digested, indeed some people cannot digest them at all.
 These undigested gluten proteins trigger the immune system to attack intestinal villi (small folds in the mucosa) which prevents these peptides from being absorbed correctly and results in serious problems in the gut as well as potential malnutrition.
-This is what is known as coeliac disease (or gluten intolerance).
+This is what is known as celiac disease (or gluten intolerance).

-How can you reduce gluten sensitivity?• For those with coeliac disease, the only treatment is to meticulously avoid foods that contain gluten.
+For those with celiac disease, the only treatment is to meticulously avoid foods that contain gluten.
 However for people who are sensitive to gluten, it is possible to break down gluten proteins and thus reduce sensitivity and its associated problems.

 Number of doses per pack: 20

 |Other ingredients : maltodextrins, medium-chain triglycerides.
 Glutalytic®,

 Phytotherapy can help optimise your digestion: here we look at five of the most effective plants – their benefits and how to use them.

 More and more of you are asking us this question.
 Do probiotics need to be kept in the fridge in order to survive?
 And if so, does sending these same probiotics through the post mean they might die en route?

 Taking probiotics is a natural way of reducing infection, fighting inflammation and improving digestion.
 But how long should you take them for?